LeonG19/DGSA/README.md

-# DenseGAAL: Density-Aware Generative Augmentation for Active Learning
+# DGSA: Density-Guided Generative Augmentation for Active Learning in Cybersecurity

-A research framework that improves active learning under low-label regimes by adaptively augmenting rare classes via density-guided generative modeling.

 ---

 ## About the Project